Apple Black Friday deals UK - best prices on AirPods and Apple Watches

 MacBook Black Friday deals

 With the Apple Macbook 16′ apparently launching any day now we can expect to see a few Black Friday deals at Currys PC World, John Lewis and Amazon at least on the older models.
-Argos may also include it in the Black Friday deals and it already has the Macbook Pro 13inch at its lowest price ever at £999,a good price when you consider the other retailers still have it priced above £1k at least.
+Argos may also include it in the Black Friday deals and it already has the Macbook Pro 13inch is at £1057.We’d wait on this one as it was at Argos lowest price ever at £999 earlier in the week.
+Though, the Apple MacBook Air 2019 13 Inch i5 8GB 128GB is now at its lowest price for £985.

 Read more on Black Friday and Cyber Monday 2019